 I pretended to consider it and lowered the knife.
 “Well… okay,” I said.

 I let out a contemptuous laugh.
 “Hah!
 No.”

 I grabbed his dick with one hand, and with the other, sawed at the root of it with the knife.
 He screamed, trying to fight me off, but it made no difference.
 Blood ran down his legs and dripped from his balls.
 I wasn’t going to do it quickly.
 I wanted him to experience the worst pain possible, for as long as possible.
-I kept seeing that little girl, maybe six years old, just a baby in the scheme of things, with all that blood on her pink pajama pants.
+I kept seeing that little girl and the blood on her pink pajama pants.
 I don’t know about you, but to me, that’s the sickest of crimes, the evilest act, the most vile, disgusting, horrible atrocity that a human being can commit.
 I would make this monster suffer.
 Oh God, would I make him fucking suffer.
 I watched the pain and disbelief on his face.
 He couldn’t even scream anymore.
 His jaw worked itself open and closed, but he could let out nothing more than a few squeaks.